BNFC/bnfc/README.md

 Given a Labelled BNF grammar the tool produces:
 - an abstract syntax implementation
 - a case skeleton for the abstract syntax in the same language
-- an Alex, JLex, or Flex lexer generator file
+- an Alex, Ocamllex, JLex, or Flex lexer generator file
-- a Happy, CUP, or Bison parser generator file
+- a Happy, Ocamlyacc, Menhir, ANTLR, CUP, or Bison parser generator file
-- a pretty-printer as a Haskell/Java/C++/C module
+- a pretty-printer as a Haskell/Ocaml/Java/C++/C module
 - a Latex file containing a readable specification of the language

 *More information*: http://bnfc.digitalgrammars.com/